 “New Orleans is the only place I know of where you ask a little kid what he wants to be and instead of saying I want to be a policeman or I want to be a fireman, he say, I want to be a musician. – Alan Jaffe

 We have found so far that nearly every place we go to feels completely different.
 In Australia, most places feels pretty similar and the culture is pretty similar across the board.
 In America there are massive differences everywhere.
-We be not been to two different places that have felt the same.
+No two places that have felt the same.
 It is a really nice feeling.
 We did this tour and then checked into our hotel.
 A lot of people decided to stay at the hotel and rest as we were going to have a big night, we thought ‘fuck that, let’s explore’ so we went exploring with no real aim.
 We ended up walking around pretty much the entire French quarter which is amazing, it is crazy and wild but also funky and so much fun.
-There are a lot of homeless people ere and it is a bit dirty, but it is so unique and real.
+There are a lot of homeless people here and it is a bit dirty and rough around the edges, but it is so unique and real.
 The Spanish architecture buildings with the second floor balconies adorning the street just create a sense of old school charm and beauty above streets of pure debauchery and mayhem.

 The New Orleans French quarter is party headquarters, especially the infamous Bourbon street where neon lights rest overhead and you can carry your frozen grog drinks anywhere.
 It’s pure bliss.
 We came across a 7 piece Jazz band playing on the side of the road our the front of a Walgreens.
 They were pretty great and playing with so much passion and they had homeless people dancing in the middle of the road.
 When a car came by they’d dance off the road and then after it went, they’d dance back on.
 Such a great moment that felt so fun.